bluesky66-dev/kibana/src/core/TESTING.md

 If your plugin relies on the elasticsearch server to store data and supports additional configuration, you can leverage the Functional Test Runner(FTR) to implement integration tests.
 FTR bootstraps an elasticsearch and a Kibana instance and runs the test suite against it.
 Pros:
-- runs the whole Elastic stack
+- runs the whole HyperSec stack
 - tests cross-plugin integration
 - emulates a real user interaction with the stack
 - allows adjusting config values